Mariya Ohurtsova

 Mariya Ohurtsova (Марія Огурцова; born 4 January 1983 in Zaporizhia) is a Ukrainian former swimmer, who specialized in sprint butterfly events.
 She represented Ukraine, as a 17-year-old, at the 2000 Summer Olympics, and also trained for the Ukraïna Zaporizhzhia swim team during her sporting career.

 Ohurtsova competed only in the women's 100 m butterfly at the 2000 Summer Olympics in Sydney.
 She achieved a FINA B-cut of 1:02.23 from the Ukrainian National Championships in Kyiv.
 She challenged seven other swimmers in heat three, including Thailand's three-time Olympian Praphalsai Minpraphal.
-Coming from fifth at the final turn, Ohurtsova faded down the stretch to pick up a sixth seed in 1:03.00, almost a full second below her entry standard.
+Coming from fifth at the final turn, Ohurtsova faded down the stretch to pick up a sixth place in 1:03.00, almost a full second below her entry standard.
 Ohurtsova failed to advance into the semifinals, as she placed thirty-eighth overall on the first day of prelims.